AKASHAorg/easy-web-crypto/README.md

 ## Passphrase-based key derivation

-### genEncryptedMasterKey:
+### genEncryptedMasterKey

-Uses PBKDF2 to derive a Key Encryption Key from a passphrase, in order to generate an encrypted AES symmetric key that can be safely stored.
+Uses `PBKDF2` to derive a Key Encryption Key from a passphrase, in order to generate an encrypted AES symmetric key that can be safely stored.
 It accepts the following optional parameters:
 `salt` (defaults to a random ArrayBuffer(16)), `iterations` (defaults to 10000), `hashAlgo` (defaults to SHA-256).